Juvenile Idiopathic Arthritis

 Other tests may include:

 Urine tests.
 These look for blood or protein in the urine.
 If they are present, it can mean the

 kidneys are not working normally.

 Joint aspiration (arthrocentesis).
 A small sample of the synovial fluid is taken from a joint.
 It's tested to see if

 crystals, bacteria, or viruses are present.

 Full eye exam.
-An ophthalmologist does this exam.
+An ophthalmologist (eye care specialist) does this exam.